eslint/eslint/docs/user-guide/migrating-to-6.0.0.md

 **Related issue(s):** [eslint/eslint#9687](https://github.com/eslint/eslint/issues/9687), [eslint/espree#384](https://github.com/eslint/espree/issues/384)

 ## <a name="no-redeclare-updates"></a> The `no-redeclare` rule is now more strict by default

-**Note:** This update is planned, but has not been implemented in the latest alpha release yet.

 The default options for the [`no-redeclare`](https://eslint.org/docs/rules/no-redeclare) rule have changed from `{ builtinGlobals: false }` to `{ builtinGlobals: true }`.
 Additionally, the `no-redeclare` rule will now report an error for globals enabled by comments like `/* global foo */` if those globals were already enabled through configuration anyway.